IreneSophia/EMBA_PAL/README.md

 ## Folder content

-* `_brms_models` : rds files of the final brms models and the ANOVA to be read into R
 * `_brms_SBC_cache` : results of the simulation-based calibration
-* `_brms_sens_cache` : results of the sensitivity analysis for the Bayes Factors
-* `data` : preprocessed and anonymised data as well as the results from the cross-validation to determine the samples used for the pupil size analysis
+* `data` : anonymised data as well as the results from the cross-validation to determine the samples used for the pupil size analysis
-* `EMBA_HGF` : Bayesian workflow for the HGF - these scripts are used by `S3_EMBA_HGF_main.m`
+* `EMBA_HGF` : workflow for the HGF application
 * `experiment` : scripts needed to present the experiment as well as the RMarkdown containing all information regarding the stimulus evaluation and selection
 * `helper` : scripts to run the simulation-based calibration via bash loops and the script containing the functions for the sensitivity analysis
-* `HGF_results` : results of the Bayesian workflow for HGF
-* `plots` : some of the plots created for the manuscript
 * `prepro` : scripts to preprocess the pupil sizes, the behavioural responses and the demographic as well as questionnaire information collected with CentraXX

 ## Project members